---

 # Invariants

-1. **User Authorization**: Total gas used (regular + state) MUST NOT exceed `transaction.gas_limit` (prevents surprise costs)
+1. **User Authorization**: Total gas used (execution + state) MUST NOT exceed `transaction.gas_limit` (prevents surprise costs)

-3. **Protocol Block Limits**: Block `regular_gas` MUST NOT exceed applicable limit:
+3. **Protocol Block Limits**: Block `execution_gas` MUST NOT exceed applicable limit:

 - General transactions: `general_gas_limit` (25M target, currently 30M)